 Symptoms of stroke can also include sudden intense vertigo or dizziness, sudden onset of numbness or tingling, and headaches.
 If you or a loved one experience any of the symptoms above, it’s important to not wait and seek emergency medical care.

 What Is an Ocular Migraine?

-Other aura symptoms include:
+Other common symptoms of an aura can include:

 - Feeling mentally foggy or confused

 - Having an impaired sense of touch, taste, or smell

 The symptoms of a migraine can overlap with the early signs of stroke.
 Therefore, if you experience any visual disturbances or other symptoms along with your migraine, it’s important to seek emergency medical attention.
 Early intervention can help minimize the effects of a stroke and lower the risk of complications.

 Understanding the Correlation Between Ocular Migraines and Stroke

 Now that you know the unique characteristics of ocular migraines and stroke, you may wonder, what is the connection?